-When some Irish mother’s hear there is a cake sale or bake sale at their child’s school they slave for hours over a hot stove baking their finest confectioneries.
+When some Irish mother's hear there's a cake sale or bake sale at their child's school, they labor for hours over a hot stove baking their finest confectioneries.

 Little do they know, the treats that sell out first and are in highest demand are these no-fuss, easy peasy rice krispie buns.

 What's a cake sale without rice krispie buns.

 At Halloween I love to get creative and I use this basic Irish rice krispie bun recipe to create chocolate spiders.
 These make a lovely center piece for Halloween get togethers.
 Here's how I make my Chocolate Rice Krispie Spiders for Halloween.

 For those of you who were born in Ireland, I hope this post brought back happy memories of childhood birthday parties, and for all my Irish American readers I hope you enjoyed this little tutorial about Irish Rice Krispie Treats.

 Please feel free to share my recipes and ramblings on Facebook, Pinterest or Twitter.
 I truly appreciate your support in getting the word out about my little corner of the internet.